flutter-ml/google_ml_kit_flutter/packages/google_mlkit_object_detection/README.md

 ### iOS

-- Minimum iOS Deployment Target: 12.0
+- Minimum iOS Deployment Target: 11.0
-- Xcode 13 or newer
+- Xcode 13.2.1 or newer
 - Swift 5
-- ML Kit only supports 64-bit architectures (x86_64 and arm64).
+- ML Kit does not support 32-bit architectures (i386 and armv7).
+ML Kit does support 64-bit architectures (x86_64 and arm64).
 Check this [list](https://developer.apple.com/support/required-device-capabilities/) to see if your device has the required device capabilities.
 More info [here](https://developers.google.com/ml-kit/migration/ios).

 Since ML Kit does not support 32-bit architectures (i386 and armv7), you need to exclude armv7 architectures in Xcode in order to run `flutter build ios` or `flutter build ipa`.
 More info [here](https://developers.google.com/ml-kit/migration/ios).